KennanChan/RevitAPIToolbox/README.md

 # RevitAPIToolbox
-A library containing some extension classes for Revit API developing
+A library containing some helping classes for Revit API developing